JayChase/Angular.Net.SecureStarter/readme.md

 ##Current status

-The starter kit currently implements the basic authentication funcionality equivalent to that found in the Visual Studio 2013 ASP.NET 'Single Page Application'.
-Future enhandements will (hopefully) include:
+The starter kit currently implements the basic authentication functionality equivalent to that found in the Visual Studio 2013 ASP.NET 'Single Page Application'.
+Future enhancements will (hopefully) include:
 * two-factor authentication
 * password reset by email
 * basic user management